Zemon-tech/zemonDev/arena-frontend-implementation.md

 - Added loading states with spinners
 - Implemented skeleton loading for content
 - Added graceful degradation for unavailable features

+## Bug Fixes & Improvements (2024-07)
+- Fixed Clerk authentication issues causing 401 errors on Arena page.
+- Fixed socket authentication to use MongoDB user _id instead of Clerk userId, resolving BSON errors.
+- Updated backend and frontend to use Clerk username (not fullName) for chat message usernames.
+- Updated backend and frontend to show Clerk username in typing indicator events.
+- Improved error boundaries and error handling for chat and socket failures.
+- Improved loading and error states for chat and channel components.
+- Added debug logging for authentication and socket events during development.
+- Note: After adding the username field to the user model, a backfill/migration is required for existing users to populate their Clerk usernames.

 ## Technical Decisions